 At the close of The Great War, the French were determined never again to suffer an invasion from Germany.
 To that end, they constructed a massive line of fortifications, naming it after then-minister of war, Andre Maginot.
 It’s not necessarily a bad strategy.
 Worked pretty well for China, once upon a time.
 It was state-of-the-art all the way — cafeterias for the troops, air conditioning, underground railways to connect different fortifications, and a vast number of blockhouses, turrets, shelters and observation posts bristling with the latest in machine guns, grenade launchers, and artillery.
 The Maginot Line would, in fact, have been very difficult to breach…

-…so the Germans invaded the Low Countries instead, and then came down into France from the north, sweeping the entire country in days and completely avoiding the Maginot Line.
+…so the Germans invaded the Low Countries instead, and then came down into France from the north, sweeping the entire country in days and completely avoiding the irrelevant fortresses of the Maginot Line.

 We are God’s people in exile.
 “Here we have no continuing city, but we seek the one to come.”
 Despite the plain biblical revelation on this point, we persist in investing ourselves in the permanence of our Christian institutions–governments, cathedrals, seminaries, churches, mission agencies, charities and so on.

 I am not saying that we shouldn’t build these things.
 When the governors are Christians, they certainly ought to build a Christian government.
 When the populace will furnish and fill a cathedral, they should build one.
 When the church needs trained men and is incapable of training them as it ought to do, someone certainly ought to start a seminary.
 When single churches can’t undertake the expense of funding a pioneering missionary on the other side of the world, a mission agency is a good idea.